nathanrasami/Bruce-SLAM/README.md

 This is the main subject of the internship.
 Aracati2017 is a **surface vessel** surveying a harbour, and it differs from the BlueROV on every count: **no IMU, no DVL**, and Cartesian sonar images instead of `OculusPing`.
-Getting the original method to run on it, and then improving it, is the core of the work.

-Branch: `Bruce` for the adapted original method, `Bruce_Sonar_USBL` for the improved one.

 ## The dataset